Austin Hedges Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings (2022)

-- The lefty last appeared on Tuesday against the Colorado Rockies, when he went 5 2/3 innings, allowing six earned runs while giving up nine hits.
+- The right-hander's most recent appearance came on Wednesday against the Colorado Rockies, when he threw five innings, surrendering six earned runs while allowing 10 hits.

+- The 34-year-old has an ERA of 10.05, with 9.4 strikeouts per nine innings, in three games this season.
+Opponents have a .420 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.